All Episodes

 It's the largest shareholder in the Keystone XL pipeline.

-After he gives the last speech, three months later, Hillary Clinton in 2011 gives the green light and does the economic and environmental impact as Secretary of State saying, I have no reason to stop this project from going forward.
+After he gives the last speech, three months later, Hillary Clinton in 2011 gives the green light and does the economic and environmental impact of Secretary of State saying, I have no reason to stop this project from going forward.

-So yeah, it's it's very, very clear.
+So, yeah, it's very, very clear.

-It's repeated again and again, and you know, the psychology of what motivates them, you know, who knows.
+And, you know, the psychology of what motivates them, you know, who knows?

-They would not be doing what they're doing and aggressively as they are.
+They would not be doing what they're doing.

 As you mentioned the speech, I actually, for a minute, by accident, had CNN on yesterday, right after the speech.

-There's David Gergen, a liberal leftist hack for Hillary, and and he basically accused Trump of slander.
+There's David Gergen, a liberal leftist hack for Hillary.

-And you, oh, that book has been largely debunked, and I'm thinking, no, it hasn't.
+And you, oh, that book has been largely debunked.

 Yeah.

-Uh it shows how in the pocket he still is for the Clintons.
+It shows how in the pocket he still is for the Clintons.

-But uh, I don't know that anybody debunked the truth of your book and the exhaustive research and footnotes that you put in that book.
+But I don't know that anybody debunked the truth of your book and the exhaustive research and footnotes that you put in that book.

-Washington Post did a front page piece confirming our stuff on Haiti about how Hillary's brother got a gold mine and other problems with Haiti reconstruction.
+Washington Post did a front-page piece confirming our stuff on Haiti about how Hillary's brother got a gold mine and other problems with Haiti Reconstruction.

-The Wall Street Journal News Division, Fox News, of course, even ABC News, the investigative unit, confirmed a large Portion of the findings.
+The Wall Street Journal News Division, Fox News, of course, even ABC News, the investigative unit, confirmed a large portion of the findings.

-They have had zero zero curiosity of even asking people questions about this.
+They have had zero, zero curiosity of even asking people questions about this.

 Think about this, Sean.